wibisono/fp-oops/src/main/tut/docs/snippets/config-kleisli.md

 title: Configuration using Kleisli
 ---

 This is actually an example from [Odersky's talk](https://www.youtube.com/watch?v=YXDm3WHZT5g) not how to read config, before he explain the plain Functional programming approach using implicit functions.

-The one discussed in the talk is the second tab, the kleisli version, while this first tab is what I might have done myself.
+The one discussed in the talk is the second tab, the kleisli version, while this first tab is what I might have done myself, using plain options and for comprehension.

+Just by writing these snippets my fear of Kleisli and WTF feeling whenever I see it reduced a lot.
+It is just an arrow of transformation, and you are just using it to compose functions, converting input to output within a certain context.
+In this case, the context is Option, and you are composing `readName` with `readAge` to get `readPerson`.

+Without Kleisli on the left tab, you can only do it by passing config around.
+Kleisli allow you to do it without actually passing value parameter, but by composing the arrows.

 {% tnavs problemTabs %}
     {% tnav plain-id active %} Plain Config {% endtnav %}